lvulliard/BioCircos.R/README.md

 * Parameter *snp_value_maxmin_instance* set by *SNPsettings.range* when provided, to allow the use of a pre-defined range of values for the SNP track.
 * Similar parameters added for the range of Histogram/Bar tracks, Line tracks, CNV tracks and Heatmap tracks (for the range to be used for color mapping).
 * Parameter *opacity* added to each elements of SNP and Arc tracks.
+* Changes were made in order to allow rotation of genome labels with the new parameter *genomeLabelOrientation* and the radial offset *dy* is now directly integrated in the label translation.

 ## Contact